Ambien is a brand name for the popularly prescribed sleeping medication zolpidem tartrate.

 Additional withdrawal symptoms may include:

 If you or someone you love has developed a problem with Ambien and wants to stop but find you cannot, professional and effective help and treatment is immediately accessible by contacting us here at Detox Plus UK.

 In the UK, Ambien and zolpidem are considered controlled Class C drugs and fall under the Amendments to the Misuse of Drugs Act 1971, which came into force on 10 June 2014 and includes specification changes for zolpidem.

 Treatment for an Ambien addiction or abuse disorder is available in the form of detox and rehabilitation.

 If Ambien is costing you more than just sleep and has become a problem for you, we strongly recommend professional help.
-We understand that the thought of withdrawal can be terrifying; we assure you, you will receive the very best in professional help and medical care with every step.
+We understand that the thought of withdrawal can be terrifying; we assure you you will receive the very best in professional help and medical care with every step.

-If you choose to undertake a treatment programme with us, you will be provided with a full medical detox which includes a monitored drug taper to address any dependence.
+If you choose to undertake a treatment programme with us, you will be provided with a full medical detox, which includes a monitored drug taper to address any dependence.
 This will enable you to stop safely and comfortably.
 Following on from this, to ensure you do not return to using.
 Numerous evidence-based therapies will be applied to address and heal all aspects of your life.

-At Detox Plus UK, we know there is no one size fits all when it comes to successfully treating addiction.
+At Detox Plus UK, we know there is no one-size-fits-all when it comes to successfully treating addiction.
 We, therefore, intricately tailor all of our treatments to ensure you are receiving the very best and most effective care at all times.

-Call us now for a free and confidential assessment of your individual treatment needs and find out how we can help you or a loved one.
+Contact us now for a free and confidential assessment of your individual treatment needs and find out how we can help you or a loved one.